 This sort of attention to detail informs Alandra Hileman’s medieval-based script for Spell Eternity.
 On one hand, it makes for some intricate world-building.
 On the other hand, one wishes they had this world’s equivalent to a catechism to fully understand what’s being said in any given scene.

 Gerda (Marisa Darabi) longs to be a renowned caster of spells.
 She’s well-read and eager to learn more, but is still denied admission to a prestigious institution for casters.
-No matter how hard she studies, no one believes she has the natural talent of her roommate Kai (Max Seijas), who the institution is eager accept.
+No matter how hard she studies, no one believes she has the natural talent of her roommate Kai (Max Seijas), whom the institution is eager accept.

 But fate, it seems, has other plans for these two.
-When a miscast spell leaves Kai injured, it both he and Gerda on separate paths that are more closely connected that either of them realise; a path filled with legendary curses, fleeing royals, and a powerful witch who may be more than she seems.
+When a miscast spell leaves Kai injured, it sends both he and Gerda on separate paths that are more closely connected that either of them realize; a path filled with legendary curses, fleeing royals, and a powerful witch who may be more than she seems.

-The audience is dropped into this play.
+The audience is simply dropped into this play.
 What I mean is the play begins in media res, with Gerda waking up sporting a fresh wound.
 She looks around, wondering where she is and how she got there before she’s greeted by people she’s never seen before.
 At times, this is what it feels like to watch Spell Eternity.
 Hileman has taken great pains to detail her world in such a way that the late Gary Gygax would be proud.
-But if this were D&D, this would be a game for advanced players only; no newbies.
+But if this were D&D, this would be a game for advanced players only – no newbies.

-Nearly every line consists primarily of English dialogue peppered with Eastern European-sounding names delivered rapidly.
+Nearly every line consists primarily of English dialogue peppered with Eastern European-sounding names delivered in rapid succession.
 With no audience surrogate to ease us into things – like Frodo Baggins in Tolkien’s trilogy or the droids from Lucas’ original trilogy – we’re left to unravel the tangled knots of exposition on our own for 2 ½ hours.
 It’s not impossible to do (the synopsis above was drawn from my own memory), but there’s a reason Tolkien didn’t write his books entirely in Elvish, nor Lucas his films in Aurebesh.